ITV/scala-pact/README.md

 ## Latest version is 2.4.0

+Scala-Pact currently only supports [v2 of the pact specification](https://github.com/pact-foundation/pact-specification/tree/version-2).
+Support for v3 is a future goal of the project.

+### Scala-Pact >= 3.0.x

+Before this version, the project versioning did not follow semantic versioning.
+From this point onwards, the version format will be `major.minor.patch`, and it should be noted that the `3` in the version number does *not* correspond to the version supporting v3 of the pact spec (for the time-being, at least).

 Scala-Pact now has two branches based on SBT requirements.

 #### SBT 1.x compatible (Latest 2.4.0)

 All development going forward begins at `2.3.x` and resides on the `master` branch.
 For the sake of the maintainer's sanity, version 2.3.x and beyond will only support Scala 2.12 and SBT 1.x or greater.
+The project is currently cross-compiled across scala 2.12.12 and 2.13.4.

 #### SBT 0.13.x compatible (Latest 2.2.5)